Thermodynamic cost-controllability tradeoff in metabolic currency coupling: Results

 \subsection{Tradeoff between elasticity and thermodynamic cost}

 With strong currency coupling, from Eqs.~\eqref{eq:e_XY_k_large}~and~\eqref{eq:EPR_approx_largek}, the housekeeping EPR $\sigma^\st_\cpl$ and elasticity are related as:

-It shows a tradeoff such that a higher (lower) mean elasticity is associated with a larger (smaller) EPR.
+{This relation} shows a tradeoff {in which} a higher (lower) mean elasticity is associated with a larger (smaller) EPR.
 We also numerically confirmed a positive correlation between $e$ and $\sigma^\st_\cpl$ even outside the strong coupling limit (Fig.~\ref{fig:EPR}B); thus, this tradeoff could generally appear in systems with a coupling of different currency metabolites.
 In addition, the following tradeoff inequality holds for arbitrary $\kc$ (see Appendix~\ref{sec:SM_steady_state} for the derivation):

 The tradeoff suggests that greater uniformity in the currency metabolite pools could enhance the controllability of cellular metabolism {and thus increase the} effective degrees of freedom, at the expense of a higher thermodynamic cost (Fig.~\ref{fig:model}C).
 Therefore, organisms inhabiting more complex environments, {which require adaptive regulation of metabolic functions in response to higher-dimensional environmental cues, e.g., independent regulation of glycolysis via ATP, citric acid cycle via GTP, and pentose phosphate pathway via NADPH~\cite{west2025co}}, are expected to favor more balanced currency pools during evolution and adaptation (Fig.~\ref{fig:model}D).